 Previous — Visitor Welcome Centre Phase 1

-Limberlost Place is the first building of this type to be constructed in Ontario, in Canada and perhaps the world.
+Limberlost Place is the first building of this type to be constructed in Ontario, in Canada, and perhaps the world.
 The approvals process for this one-of-a-kind endeavour was complicated by constructing on the prominent East Bayside Community in Toronto.
 The architectural team utilized fly-throughs, 3-D models and numerous meetings with the Jurisdiction Authorities.
 One very positive outcome of this high-level of engagement on the process was the research and academic papers that have arisen henceforth, contributing to long-term research and understanding of mass timber systems.

 George Brown College